 At UHS, we are committed to providing superior patient care and being a leader in healthcare excellence and innovation in the communities we serve.
-In 2019, we started our Robotic Surgery Program to expand our range of services
+In 2019, we started our Robotic Surgery Program for the Binghamton area to expand our range of services

 Benefits of Robotic Surgery Compared to Traditional Surgery